 43 J.R.
 Harris, Lexicographical Studies in Ancient Egyptian Minerals (Berlin, 1961), 48.
 44 Galàn, Victory and Border, 88 (F).

-I saw how the arm of His Majesty waxed strong when (he took to) fighting, plundering 30 towns within the region of Takhsy,45 (whence) their chiefs, chattels and cattle were brought off.
+I saw how the arm of His Majesty waxed strong when (he took to) fighting, plundering 30 towns within the region of Takhsy, 45 (whence) their chiefs, chattels and cattle were brought off.
 I led the king's renowned army, in my capacity as king's agent who does what (he) is told."

 Minmose singles out at the beginning two representative campaigns.
 The first, to judge from the "crossing" of water, must be the 8th campaign.
-This would be consonant with Minmose's claim on his Tura inscription to have erected a stela in the land of Naharin.46 The second is the overthrow (shrt) of the land of Nhsy, which must refer to whatever Thutmose was doing in the south in year 49-50.47 He then describes his function as assessor of taxes in Asia and Nubia, and invokes the king as witness to the veracity of his statements.
+This would be consonant with Minmose's claim on his Tura inscription to have erected a stela in the land of Naharin.
+The second is the overthrow (shrt) of the land of Nhsy, which must refer to whatever Thutmose was doing in the south in year 49-50.
+The then describes his function as assessor of taxes in Asia and Nubia, and invokes the king as witness to the veracity of his statements.
 Then follows a further exploit, this time one in which he distinguished himself as commander of the elite force, in Takhsy.
 The inference one might make is that this event took place in the same reign, viz. that of Thutmose III; after all, there has been no change of cartouche!
-Yet it remains barely possible , in the light of Amenophis II's early activity in Takhsy, that it might be his campaign that Minmose refers to.48
+Yet it remains barely possible, in the light of Amenophis II's early activity in Takhsy, that it might be his campaign that Minmose refers to.
+The state of the same reign activity in Takhsy, that it might be his campaign that Minmose refers to.

-V. The Keeper of the Seal and Superintendent of the Gold Lands of Amun, ${\rm Sen-nufer}^{49}$
+V. The Keeper of the Seal and Superintendent of the Gold Lands of Amun, Sen-nufer $^{\rm 49}$

-"Now it is the hereditary prince, count, royal sealer [sole friend \dots 50 Sennufer that speaks: 'I crossed the se]a, [I ... lengthy lacuna ... which
+"Now it is the hereditary prince, count, royal sealer [sole friend 50 Sennufer that speaks: 'I crossed the se]a, [I lengthy lacuna . . . which